Communication with your app users can be initiated in two ways:

-- You reach out to the user to reply to a specific bug, crash, or survey.
+- You reach out to the user from your dashboard to reply to a specific bug report or survey response.

-Sometimes, reacting to the way your users use your app can encourage more feedback.
+Responding to your users can encourage even more useful feedback.
 You can directly communicate with your users that have reported bugs, crashes, and even responded to surveys.

-Let's say a user reported a bug, and you wanted to acknowledge the user, letting them know that a fix is on the way.
-You can do this by reaching out to the user directly from the bug report using the Reply to User (or View Conversation if one already exists) button.
+Let's say you receive a bug report from a user and you want to let them know that a fix is on the way or ask for more details.
+You can do this by reaching out to them directly from the bug report in your dashboard using the Reply to User button (or View Conversation if one already exists) as shown below.